-Clean water is one of Northland's most scarce resources.
-Despite our high rainfall compared with other parts of the country, the small area of land means most rainfall drains away to the rivers and the sea.
-The rivers we have are short and slow moving.
-Near the coast they are often heavily influenced by ocean tides.
+Despite our high rainfall compared with other parts of the country, clean water is one of Northland's most scarce resources.
+The small area of land means most rainfall drains quickly away to the sea.
+Most of the rivers we have are short and slow moving and they are often heavily influenced by ocean tides near the coast.

-- Cooking, drinking and hand washing uses 25 litres per person.
+- Cooking, drinking and hand washing - 25 litres per person.

-- Automatic washing machine, 49-100 litres per wash (depending on the efficiency of the machine)
+- Automatic washing machine - 49-100 litres per wash (depending on efficiency of machine).

-- Dripping tap can waste up to 3640 litres per year (more than a bath full each week)
+- Dripping tap - up to 3640 litres per year (that’s more than a bath-full each week).

 Northland Regional Council's role and policies

-The Council controls the taking, use, damming and diversion of water.
-It controls activities and discharges that affect the quality, level and flow of water in water bodies, and the discharge of contaminants into water.
-Many of these activities need a Resource Consent, and consideration is given to the Council's Regional Plans and Regional Policy Statement before applications are granted.
+The regional council controls the taking, use, damming and diversion of water.
+It also controls activities and discharges that may affect the quality, level and flow of water in water bodies.
+Many of these activities need resource consent, and consideration is given to the council's regional plans and policies before applications are granted.